fyrstelin/fyrstelin.github.io/_posts/2022-10-06-three-years-of-gql-and-nestjs.md

 }
 ```

-Even though this is simple example, it is very likely that it will (at some point) be split into two modules:
+Even though this is simple example, it is very likely that it will (at least at some point) be split into two modules:
 ```
 - users (User)
 - posts (Post, Comments)